RixTerreny/java-fundamentals-1/README.md

 # Java Fundamentals (Part 1)

-Java exercise to practise fundamental knowledge of this language.
+These are java exercise to practise fundamental knowledge of this language.
 ## Info
 This repo is split in 2 exercise: